-People considering installing solar panels may be reluctant to because they’re afraid they’ll destroy their roof.
+People who are considering installing solar panels may be reluctant to do so because they’re afraid they’ll destroy their roof.
 This is a legitimate concern.
-When you think about how the panels are concerned, you should worry about the condition of your roof.
+When you think about the impact of panels, you should be aware of their impact on the condition of your roof.

 Any homeowner would share this concern.
 Repairing or replacing your roof is a major expense.
 It may be the most expensive repair you ever have to make on your home.
 This is why it’s important that you understand how solar panels impact your roof.

 The good news is, the professionals at C&L Services in Anderson, South Carolina can help answer all of your questions.
 They can also come out and look at your roof to see if solar panels would be a good fit.